Hexze/Starfish-Proxy/README.md

 # Starfish Proxy

 A Minecraft proxy server for Hypixel with an advanced plugin system, packet modification capabilities, and built-in security features.
+Designed to provide an alternative to something like Raven's scripting API, but for legit players on any client.

 ## Disclaimer